Cambodian Uprising (1840–1841): Ethnocultural assimilation and economic integration

-According to a Thai record, Chauvea Tolaha Long the Cambodian Prime Minister spoke to Trương Minh Giảng in Vietnamese language.
-Given two decades of Vietnamese domination, the Cambodian ministers seemed to speak Vietnamese to their Vietnamese overseers.
-Cambodia and Vietnam, however, belonged to totally different cultural spheres, where Indosphere borders Sinosphere, one of the most sharply-defined in nineteenth-century Asia.
-A Vietnamese writer took a disdain on Cambodian cultural practices including wearing Chong Kben loincloths, eating with fingers and prostration in the presence of dignitaries, the norms that they shared with other Theravadin cultures including the Siamese.
+Minh Mạng, himself a staunch Confucian, viewed that the Confucian bureaucracy should be the better alternative.
+Around 5,000 Vietnamese people moved into Cambodia each year.
+Cambodia and Vietnam, however, belonged to totally different cultural spheres, where Indosphere borders Sinosphere.
 The Trấn Tây authority ordered the Khmer people to wear trousers instead of skirts, to wear hair long instead of short-cropped and to adopt Vietnamese cultural practices, including costume, rituals and hairstyle.
-Giảng also demanded that Cambodian ministers, including Tolaha Long, dress in Vietnamese official costume and pay respect to him every morning.
-When having audiences with their Vietnamese superiors, the Cambodian officials were to adorned themselves with Vietnamese costume, wearing Vietnamese Khăn vấn turban.
-Thai chronicles mockingly called the Khmers adopting Vietnamese culture the "New Vietnamese".

 Cambodia, like Laos and Siam, had been underpopulated.
 The land was abundant but the people were few.
 There was few labor force to clear the forests and to grow crops nor there were incentives for land development and urbanization in traditional Southeast Asian Theravadin cultural sphere, in which subsistence rather than development-driven economy thrived.
 The Vietnamese found Cambodia to be lacking in agriculture, being mostly in jungles, which the Vietnamese considered wasted opportunities.
 According to Minh Mạng, about Cambodia; "the land is plentiful and fertile, and that there are plenty of oxen but the people had no knowledge of agriculture, using picks and hoes, rather than oxen.
 They grow enough rice for two meals a day, but they don't store any surplus.".
 A Vietnamese official reported that only thirty to forty percent of Cambodian lands were cultivated.
 The Vietnamese then pioneered intensive agricultural development in Cambodia, in which the Khmers were conscripted for corvée labor, plantations and forest cutting.
-The Vietnamese also took over Cambodia economically.
-Cambodian marketplaces were filled with Vietnamese merchants.